MP Estate Planning UK

 Possible areas for future change include:

-• Changes in the treatment of certain assets
+• Changes to the treatment of trusts and trust taxation

 Understanding Government Consultations